Piper Cooks

 2. Substitute any other cranberry sauce.

-Storage - Stores in the fridge for about 3 days.
+Storage - Stores in the fridge for up to 4-5 days.

 Nutrition